 The Origin of Emerald

-In the ancient times, emeralds were mined in Egypt, Austria and present-day Afghanistan.
-The finest emeralds have traditionally come from Colombia; both the Incas and Aztecs mined rich emerald deposits in the rugged Andes Mountains.
+In ancient times, emeralds were mined in Egypt, Austria and present-day Afghanistan.
+The finest emeralds have traditionally come from Colombia.
+In fact, both the Incas and Aztecs mined rich emerald deposits in the rugged Andes Mountains.
 Russia's Ural Mountains were also an important source of emeralds.
-The Russian rulers' emeralds make an interesting read.
-Brazil is by far the world's largest producer of emerald, with a wide range of quality.
-Other sources for the stone include Afghanistan, Australia, India, Pakistan, the United States, Zambia and Zimbabwe.
-Now, Colombia is one of the most popular sources of fine emeralds.
+Brazil is by far the world's largest producer of emeralds with their wide range of quality.
+Other sources for the stone include Australia, India, Pakistan, USA, Zambia and Zimbabwe.
+Today, Colombia has become one of the most popular sources of mining fine emeralds.

-Zambian emeralds are renowned for beautiful, deep emerald green color and good transparency.
-In tones, these are darker than their Colombian counterparts, and often carry a blue undertone.
-The emeralds from Zimbabwe have an intense green color with a delicate yellowish-green hue.
-Brazilian emeralds boast of beauties such as cat's eyes emerald and star emeralds with a six spoke star.
+Colombian emeralds are praised for their vivid green color.
+The rare Trapiche emeralds, which have six rays emanating from the center, are sourced from Colombia as well.
+Zambian emeralds are renowned for their beauty, deep green color and transparency.
+In tones, these are darker than Colombian emeralds, and can often carry a blue undertone.
+The emeralds from Zimbabwe have an intense green color with a delicate yellowish green hue.
+Brazilian emeralds have their own beauty, including the cat's eyes emerald and star emeralds with a six ‘spoke star’.

-Due to their characteristic inclusions, cutting an emerald is a challenge for every craftsman.
+Because of their characteristic inclusions and fragility, cutting an emerald is a challenge for most, if not all, craftsmen.
 The Emerald Cut is rectangular with cut corners.
-It is a step cut as opposed to a brilliant cut.
+This type of cut is a step cut as opposed to a brilliant cut.
 The facets are broad with flat planes resembling the steps of a stair.
-Clear design of this rectangular or square cut with its smoothened corners brings out the beauty of this valuable gemstone to the full, at the same time protecting it from mechanical strain or accidental impact.
-Some of the best known emerald jewelry features them in this cut.
+Clear design of this rectangular (or square) cut with smooth corners brings out the beauty of this valuable gemstone.
+Some of the best known emerald jewelry worldwide features the Emerald Cut.

-Like most gemstones in the market today, emeralds are usually treated in some way to remove surface flaws and enhance color.
+Like most gemstones today, emeralds are typically treated in some way or another to remove surface flaws and enhance color.
 The industry practice for treatment (and that which is considered standard by AGTA) is "oiling".
-This term refers to the practice of immersing emeralds in a colorless oil or resin.
+This term refers to the practice of immersing emeralds in colorless oil.
 Often this is done using a vacuum chamber to assist penetration.
-Non-standard treatments go beyond this to using green colored oils and hardened, epoxy-like resins.
-The oil hardens and strengthens the stone, and improves its green color as well.
-These treatments dramatically improve the appearance of the gems, but necessitate special care in cleaning and setting.
+Non-standard treatments go beyond by using green colored oils and hardened, epoxy-like resins.
+The oil hardens and strengthens the stone, and simultaneously improves their green color.
+These treatments dramatically improve the appearance of the gemstones, but require special care in cleaning and setting.

-As mentioned, all emeralds are oiled.
-Steam cleaners, solvents and ultrasonics can remove the oils, making inclusions which had barely been visible stand out in sharp relief.
-Luckily, it is possible to have emeralds re-oiled.
+As mentioned, most emeralds are oiled.
+Steam cleaners, solvents and ultrasonic can remove the oils, showing inclusions that were once hardly noticeable, stand out.
+Fortunately, we can have emeralds re-oiled.
 Never use harsh detergents and or any cleaning solutions that contain petroleum distillates.
-Avoid soaking your emerald gems and jewelry in water for long, and only use something like an old soft toothbrush (without toothpaste).
+Avoid soaking your emerald gemstone jewelry in water for long, and only use an old soft brush.
 A warm moist cloth may also be used to clean emerald jewelry.
-Beryls, the class to which emeralds belong are good jewelry stones, with a hardness of up to 8 on Mohs' scale and no troublesome cleavages.
-Because of the inclusions, emeralds are generally more fragile than other beryls and must be treated more gently.
+Beryl’s, the class to which emeralds belong are popular jewelry stones.
+They contain a hardness of up to 8 on Mohs' scale.
+Because of their inclusions, emeralds are generally more fragile than other beryl’s and must be treated more precautious.

 Emerald in History

-The largest collection of emeralds is said to be the crown jewels of Iran with pieces in a belt, the Pahlavi Crown, necklaces and the Nadir Throne itself with between 1500-2000 carats of emeralds.
-The Crown of the Andes is probably the most famous single piece of emerald jewelry with 453 stones (1,521 carats.) including the Atahualpa Emerald (45 carats.)
+The largest collection of emeralds is with the crown jewels of Iran with pieces in the belt, the Pahlavi Crown, the necklaces and the Nadir Throne, consisting of 1500-2000 carat emeralds.
+The Crown of the Andes is the most famous single piece of emerald jewelry with 453 stones (1,521 carats), including the Atahualpa Emerald (45 carats).
 The Crown, Fashioned from a solid block of gold, was made in 1593 for the Madonna statue in Colombia.
-Briefly captured by English pirates in 1650, it was recovered and became a prize of revolutionary war for independence from Spain waged by Simon Bolivar in 1812.
-Its present location is unknown.
+Briefly captured by English pirates in 1650, it was recovered and became the victorious prize from the revolutionary war’s independence from Spain lead by Simon Bolivar in 1812.
+Although theories exist, it’s present location is unknown.